Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Keiri," ranked by the total number of "Good!" votes.

-渓 means "ravine, mountain stream."
+渓 means "valley, ravine, stream."

-Valley Stream - A stream or river that flows through a valley.
+Stream - Water flowing through a valley.

-李 means "plum."
+李 means "plum tree, judge."

 Official - A person holding a public office or position of authority.